openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/septumPellucidum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Septum pellucidum' is part of the septum of telencephalon and telencephalic ventricle.
+   :definition: Is part of the septum of telencephalon and the telencephalic ventricle. [auto-generated from 'relationship' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004714)]
    :description: A triangular double membrane, consisting of glial cells and fibers (Heimer, 1996) separating the anterior horns of the lateral ventricles of the brain.
-It is situated in the median plane and bounded by the corpus callosum and the body and columns of the fornix.
+It is situated in the median plane and bounded by the corpus callosum and the body and columns of the fornix. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004714)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110509
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004714#septal-pellucidum
    :name: septum pellucidum